 In 1951, Wöhler was released and settled in his native Burgwedel in Lower Saxony, where he lived a long and calm life of a respectable German pensioner.
 Wöhler died in 1987 at the age of 93, having outlived many colleagues for decades.
 About crime and punishment ... by the way.

-The fate of another German general, Hermann Balck, turned out to be almost similar.
-General of the tank forces Georg Otto Hermann Balck began military service before the First World War, and by the time of the attack on the Soviet Union he was already a colonel, commander tank brigades.
-In May 1942 he was appointed commander of the 11th Panzer Division and in August of the same year he was promoted to major general.
+The fate of another German general, Hermann Balck, turned out to be practically the same.
+General tank troops Georg Otto Hermann Balck began military service even before the First World War, and by the time of the attack on the Soviet Union he was already a colonel, commander of a tank brigade.
+In May 1942, he was appointed commander of the 11th Panzer Division and in August of the same year he was promoted to major general.

 Tank Troops General Georg Otto Hermann Balck

 In November 1943, Balck, who had reached that time before the general of the tank forces, became commander of the 48th Panzer Corps, in August 1944 he led the 4th Panzer Army, and then commanded Army Group G. Since December 1944, Balck commanded the Army Group Balck (6th Wehrmacht Army, 1st and 3rd Hungarian Armies) and the 6th Army operating in the vicinity of Budapest.
 Before the complete defeat of Germany, Balck withdrew his army to Austria and again surrendered to American troops.